 - Learn to use computer-aided-design (CAD) and building-information-modelling (BIM) software

-- Produce extremely detailed data sets, plans, blueprints, etc.
+- Produce extremely detailed data sets, plans, blue print, etc.

 - Use varied surveying equipment, from traditional total stations to modern drone-mounted GPS mapping